akarelia20/My_SQL_Queries/README.md

 Snapshot of this repository? -->
-It is about MySQL queries and CURD oprations.
+It is about written MySQL queries to perform CURD oprations.

 What does it include/focus on? -->